sengobasar/AlphaXplain/README.md

 **Monte Carlo Tree Search** — Explores future positions using the PUCT formula.
 Visit statistics are backed up after each simulation and serve as both the move selection mechanism and the raw material for explanation.

 **Reinforcement Learning Loop** — Self-play generates dataset D = {(s_t, π_t, z)}.
-Network trains on this data.
-Model updates.
-Loop repeats indefinitely.
+The network trains on this data.
+The model updates.
+The loop repeats.

 **LLM Explanation Layer** — MCTS outputs (Q-values, visit counts, policy priors) are extracted as structured data and passed to a local language model.
-The model generates faithful natural language reasoning grounded in real search statistics.
+The model generates faithful natural language reasoning grounded in real search statistics — AlphaXplain's core contribution.

 ---